Gain insight into the latest biotechnology discoveries and trends, and develop a solid foundation in research and innovation.

 Key learning outcomes

-Through the master’s degree program in biotechnology you gain:
+Through the master’s degree in the field of biotechnology you:

-- Understanding of biotechnology theory and research, including human physiology and genetics, cancer, proteomics, genomics, and epigenetics.
+- Develop an understanding of biotechnology theory and research, including human physiology and genetics, cancer, proteomics, genomics, and epigenetics.

-- Knowledge of current industry practices, including biotechnology innovation and molecular biology techniques.
+- Build knowledge of current industry practices, including biotechnology innovation and molecular biology techniques.

-- Experience in experimental or case study design, scientific data analysis, writing and communication, ethical practices, and effective collaboration.
+- Gain experience in experimental or case study design, scientific data analysis, writing and communication, ethical practices, and effective collaboration.

 The degree includes nine courses—at least four taken on campus—and a thesis.